-The centre is run and supported by the following partnerships with the Early Learning and Child Care program and the Faculty of Health and Community Studies.
+The centre is run and supported by the following partnerships with the MacEwan University Early Learning and Child Care program and the Faculty of Health and Community Studies.

 Early Childhood Educators

-Our educators engage in professional development and work closely with faculty in the Early Learning and Child Care program to ensure that they are up-to-date on emerging theories and best practice standards.
+- Our educators engage in regular professional development and work closely with the faculty of Early Learning and Child Care to ensure they are up-to-date on emerging theories and best-practice standards.

-Faculty from the Early Learning and Child Care program provide mentorship and guidance to the child care team.
-In addition research projects are conducted in the centre.
+- Faculty from the Early Learning and Child Care program provide mentorship and guidance to the child care team, and conduct research projects in the centre.

-The role of the university is to support the Early Learning and Child Care program where faculty provides mentorship and guidance to our team of early childhood educators.
-There is an advisory committee for the centre, which is a subcommittee of the Early Learning and Child Care program Advisory Committee.
+The role of the university is to support the Early Learning and Child Care program in proving mentorship and guidance to our team of early childhood educators.
+There is an advisory committee for the centre, which is a subcommittee of the Early Learning and Child Care program advisory committee.